stonecharioteer/blog/_posts/2021-11-19-authorization-using-oso.rst

 .. todo::
     * Explain how to use Oso with Argparse
-    * Explain how to use Oso with Click
     * Explain how to use Flask-Oso
     * Explain how to use Oso with Flask Login
     * Explain how to use Oso with JWT Tokens